faisal-w/R2P_IMU_board/README.markdown

 The four status LEDs are placed under RJ45 plug light pipes entrance, so it is only needed to solder the preferred connector without any other layout changes.

-The left connector has the option to connect to the CAN bus or to expose the TTL UART interface by a solder jumper placed on the bottom of the board.

 ### Firmware